AlessioPeluso/wine_classifier/README.md

 # wine_classifier
-wine classifier using supervised learning
+wine classifier using supervised learning.\
+The python notebook is self explaining, check it.